enewbury/cloud/README.md

 ## Configuration

-Now you can configure the whole thing by editing the file `inventory` and some other files.
+Now you can configure the whole thing by duplicating `inventory.template` to `inventory` and making changes, starting with the remote ssh address for the server.

 ### Preliminary variables